theirc/airbel/src/_projects/mental-health.md

 * Focused non-specialized support, such as individual, family or group interventions, and ongoing care through community-based primary health care systems.
 * Specialized services, including clinical mental health care and specialized support for psychiatric disorders and trauma.

-There is increasing evidence that “non-specialist workers in primary-care and community settings can deliver mental health care with great effectiveness to a variety of populations.”.
+There is increasing evidence that “non-specialist workers in primary-care and community settings can deliver mental health care with great effectiveness to a variety of populations”.
 Therefore, opportunities for innovation may exist around:

 1. Standardizing outcomes and developing culturally sensitive assessment tools;
 2. Better articulating core principles for integrating mental health in various activities, such as social connections, exercise, and mindfulness; and